 - Carefully follow all instructions for taking care of any wounds.

 - Use a splint, sling, or brace as directed by your healthcare provider.

 Make a follow-up appointment as directed by our staff.

-Call 911 right away if you have any of the following:
+Call your health care provider if you have any of the following:

 - Increasing pain, redness, swelling, or drainage in the infected area

 - Increasing fatigue or feeling tired